svilaa/multitranslator/docs/source/transfuse.rst

 |
 | -tr | --translators: List of names of the translators.
 The names are obtained using the default translators dictionary keys from settings.py.
 If this argument is not present, it's assumed all the default translators will be used.
 |
-| -so | --standard: Outputs the tasks in a table and the translators for each language in another.
+| -so | --standard: Output the tasks in a table and the translators for each language in another.
 |
-| -soi | --standard-individual: Outputs the tasks in a table and each language has a table, it's more readable in some cases.
+| -soi | --standard-individual: Output the tasks in a table and each language has a table, it's more readable in some cases.
 |
-| -j | --json: Outputs the JSON representation of the translation.
+| -j | --json: Output the JSON representation of the translation.
 |
-| -x | --xml: Outputs the XML representation of the translation.
+| -x | --xml: Output the XML representation of the translation.
 |
-| -p | --pdf: Outputs the PDF representation of the translation, it must require a parameter, that is the filename where the data will be stored.
+| -p | --pdf: Output the PDF representation of the translation, it must require a parameter, that is the filename where the data will be stored.
 |
-| -ro | --raw-output: Outputs the default Unicode representation of the translation.
+| -ro | --raw-output: Output the default Unicode representation of the translation.
 |
-| -s | --show: Offers specific help about a topic, the options are:
+| -s | --show: Offer specific help about a topic, the options are:
 |   •   translators: Shows the available translator names for -tr.
 |   •   languages: Shows the available language codes and its name for -sl and -tl.
 |   •   table-formats: Shows the available table formats provided by tabulate.